Instant Access to State, County and Municipal Records

 Oklahoma City, OK 73152-355

-How Do I Find Sealed Vital Records in Oklahoma
+How Do I Obtain Sealed Vital Records in Oklahoma

 Sealed vital records in Oklahoma may be accessed if the requestor meets the state’s eligibility requirements for challenging a document’s restrictions.
 The restrictions of a record can be waived if the requesting party sufficiently proves a direct and tangible interest in the record.
-Interested and eligible persons may petition an Oklahoma-licensed judge to obtain a subpoena or court order.
-After receiving the order, the requestor may submit the legal authority along with the application for the record of interest.
+Interested and eligible persons must petition an Oklahoma-licensed judge to obtain a subpoena or court order.
+After receiving the order, the requestor may submit the legal authorization along with the application for the vital record of interest.